 5. OurPet's Play-N-Squeak Twice the Mice Cat Toy, 2pc

 This set includes two plush mice toys, each with a built-in squeaker and infused with aromatic catnip.
-The electronic sound and soft texture make them appealing for solo or interactive play.
+The electronic sound and soft texture make them appealing for both solo and interactive play.
 These toys are designed to relieve boredom and encourage cats to engage in hunting-like behaviors indoors.

 What We Like: